9 Solutions to Stop Tooth Pain Fast

 No side effects noted.

-Ice is considered an analgesic (pain reliever) and is often recommended for pain.
-An ice pack placed at the site of the tooth pain is the universal "go to" solution for relieving tooth pain.
-Just hold the ice pack (wrapped in a paper towel or cloth) to the face on the side where you are experiencing tooth pain.
+Ice is considered to be an analgesic (pain reliever) and is often recommended for pain.
+An ice pack placed at the affected site is the universal "go to" solution for relieving pain.
+Just hold the ice pack (wrapped in a paper towel or cloth) to the face on the affected side.
 Hold the ice pack in this position for at least 20 minutes.
-Do this every four hours to help alleviate pain.
+Do this every four hours to help relieve pain.

-When I hear ice packs and 20 minutes, I want to say, forget ice packs!
+When I hear "ice packs" and "20 minutes," I want to say, forget it!
 Twenty minutes is just too long to wait for tooth pain relief.
-I have to be fair and admit that after holding an ice pack next to the area of pain for about 15 minutes, the pain subsided.
-At the same time, folks, when I have unbearable tooth pain, I want tooth pain solutions that work faster than that.
+I have to be fair and admit that after holding an ice pack next to the affected area for about 15 minutes, the pain subsided.
+At the same time, folks, when I have unbearable pain, I want solutions that work faster than that.

 Gel Tooth Pain Reliever

-Symptoms can occur after a very short time of using a product containing benzocaine, and up to two hours after application.
-Remember, I was in severe pain, so the side effects were a mere inconvenience at the time.
-I used a gel tooth pain reliever and it worked very well.
-And, I'll mention again, it worked fast—almost immediately.
+Symptoms can reoccur after a very short period of time when using product like this, and up to two hours after application.
+Remember, I was in severe pain, so the side effects were a mere inconvenience to me.
+The gel worked very quickly for me—almost immediately.

-But, please take heed of the cautions known when using over-the-counter gel tooth pain relievers containing benzocaine.
+But please take heed of the cautions listed on the label when you are using over-the-counter gel tooth pain relievers containing benzocaine.

-Sometimes, untreated tooth infections can evolve into a condition called encephalitis, which is a condition where the brain substance becomes inflamed.
-The condition can be treated, however, if left unattended, encephalitis can lead to high fever, convulsions, coma, and in some cases, death.
-(Reference: WebMD.com)
+Sometimes, untreated tooth infections can evolve into a condition called encephalitis, which is an acute inflammation of the brain.
+This condition can be treated—but if not it can lead to high fever, convulsions, coma, and in some cases, death.

-While my dentist could not treat my cracked tooth immediately, he set an "exploratory" appointment so that he could prescribe an antibiotic to assure that I would not get an infection before my scheduled "analysis and treatment" appointment.
+Although my dentist could not treat my cracked tooth immediately, he set an "exploratory" appointment so that he could prescribe an antibiotic to ensure that I would not get an infection before my scheduled "analysis and treatment" appointment.

 Instant Tooth Bonding Product

-Many friends have told me that tooth bonding products work fast and well for them.
-Perhaps, I was not applying it correctly.
-If I ever have a cracked tooth or crown, because of positive feedback from friends, I would give tooth bonding products another try.
+Perhaps I was not applying it correctly.
+If I ever have the misfortune of cracking another tooth or crown, I would be willing to give these products another try.